Added 14-6-14

 The considerable weight-saving made by not using a traditional tank gun can be used for other systems.

-The main gun mounted on the Thunderback’s turret is a dual-feed 35/50mm Bushmaster III automatic cannon configured to use the 50x330mm Supershot round.
+My original draft of this article suggested that the main gun mounted on the Thunderback’s turret was a dual-feed 35/50mm Bushmaster III automatic cannon configured to use the 50x330mm Supershot round.

 Rate of fire of the Bushmaster III is 200rpm.
 (A water-cooled 35/50mm weapon with a cyclic rate of 1,000rpm is mounted on a dedicated air-defence variant of the Thunderback.
 Alternately the air-defence variant of the Thunderback may mount the 25mm GAU-12 cannon with a cyclic rate of up to 4,200 rpm)